The Gordion Archaeological Project

 Gordion is one of the most important archaeological sites in the Near East, occupied for more than 4,000 years from the Bronze Age to modern times.

-Gordion’s heyday came in the Iron Age, following the breakup of the Hittite kingdom, when the site emerged as the capital of the land of Phrygia, one of the most powerful states to develop in Anatolia.
+Gordion’s heyday came in the Iron Age, following the breakup of the Hittite kingdom.

 695 B.C. — 676 B.C.

-Gordion is also linked with Midas, the Iron Age king of the late 8th century BCE, who in later Greek mythology is cursed with the “golden touch”
+Gordion is also linked with Midas, the Iron Age king, who in later Greek mythology is cursed with the “golden touch”

 334 B.C. — 333 B.C.